Color: Spectral colors

 The familiar colors of the rainbow in the spectrum—named using the Latin word for appearance or apparition by Isaac Newton in 1671—include all those colors that can be produced by visible light of a single wavelength only, the pure spectral or monochromatic colors.
-The table at right shows approximate frequencies (in terahertz) and wavelengths (in nanometers) for spectral colors in the visible range.
+The spectrum above shows approximate wavelengths (in nm) for spectral colors in the visible range.
 Spectral colors have 100% purity, and are fully saturated.
 A complex mixture of spectral colors can be used to describe any color, which is the definition of a light power spectrum.

-The color table should not be interpreted as a definitive list; the spectral colors form a continuous spectrum, and how it is divided into distinct colors linguistically is a matter of culture and historical contingency.
-Despite the ubiquitous ROYGBIV mnemonic used to remember the spectral colors in English, the inclusion or exclusion of colors in this table is contentious, with disagreement often focused on indigo and cyan.
+The spectral colors form a continuous spectrum, and how it is divided into distinct colors linguistically is a matter of culture and historical contingency.
+Despite the ubiquitous ROYGBIV mnemonic used to remember the spectral colors in English, the inclusion or exclusion of colors is contentious, with disagreement often focused on indigo and cyan.
 Even if the subset of color terms is agreed, their wavelength ranges and borders between them may not be.

-The intensity of a spectral color, relative to the context in which it is viewed, may alter its perception considerably according to the Bezold–Brücke shift; for example, a low-intensity orange-yellow is brown, and a low-intensity yellow-green is olive green.
+The intensity of a spectral color, relative to the context in which it is viewed, may alter its perception considerably.
+For example, a low-intensity orange-yellow is brown, and a low-intensity yellow-green is olive green.
+Additionally, hue shifts towards yellow or blue happen if the intensity of a spectral light is increased; this is called Bezold–Brücke shift.
+In color models capable of representing spectral colors, such as CIELUV, a spectral color has the maximal saturation.
+In Helmholtz coordinates, this is described as 100% purity.

 Color of objects

-The color of an object depends on how it absorbs and scatters light.
-Most objects scatters light to some degree and do not reflect or transmit light specularly like glasses or mirrors.
+The physical color of an object depends on how it absorbs and scatters light.
+Most objects scatter light to some degree and do not reflect or transmit light specularly like glasses or mirrors.
 A transparent object allows almost all light to transmit or pass through, thus transparent objects are perceived as colorless.
-Conversely, an opaque object does not allow light to transmit through and instead absorbing or reflecting the light it receives.
-Like transparent objects, translucent objects allow light to transmit through, but translucent objects are seen colored because they scatter or absorb certain wavelengths of light via internal scatterance.
+Conversely, an opaque object does not allow light to transmit through and instead absorbs or reflects the light it receives.
+Like transparent objects, translucent objects allow light to transmit through, but translucent objects are seen colored because they scatter or absorb certain wavelengths of light via internal scattering.
 The absorbed light is often dissipated as heat.